Sustainable and circular chemistry

 - In the case of biobased products, we consider the long carbon cycle.
 After all, products decompose to produce CO2, which is used by plants, and which can in turn be used to make new biobased products.

-Our experts increasingly conduct a risk analysis of new substances and materials at an early stage of the research project.
+We help you conduct a risk analysis of new substances and materials at an early stage of the research project.
 Important components of this analysis are early toxicity screening and biodegradability.
 These make it clear early on in the process whether a product or material really is sustainable, and therefore ‘Safe by Design’.

+Interested in the possibilities?
 Contact us for an informal conversation.